tencentyun/qcloud-documents/product/数据库/数据传输服务DTS/3快速入门/数据迁移_en.md

 ### 2.2 Modify Configuration
-Click "Modify Configuration", enter task name and information of the source database and target CDB for MySQL instance.
+Click "Modify Configuration", enter task name and information of the source database and target TencentDB for MySQL instance.
 Details:

 #### Task Configuration